apache/nuttx/configs/efm32-g8xx-stk/README.txt

   ---
     Configures the NuttShell (nsh) located at apps/examples/nsh.
 The Configuration enables the serial interfaces on UART0.
-Support for builtin applications is enabled, but in the base configuration no builtin applications are selected (see NOTES below).
+Support for built-in applications is enabled, but in the base configuration no built-in applications are selected (see NOTES below).

     NOTES: